hengmamath/hengmamath.github.io/index.md

 I'm interested in probability models particularly those that incorporate tree structures.
 I have been working on the following topics

-- **Erdős–Rényi graphs:** shotgun assembly problem.
+- **Erdős–Rényi random graphs:** shotgun assembly problem.

 - **Branching random walks:** maximum, martingales(partition functions), and level sets.

-I am trying to learn and work on more interesting subjects, e.g., universality class of log-correlated fields, Gaussian multiplicative chaos, random graphs and random networks, etc.
+I am trying to learn and work on more interesting subjects, e.g., random trees and random networks, universality class of log-correlated fields, Gaussian multiplicative chaos, etc.

 ## News
 - I will be a visiting phd student at UNC, chapel hill from Sep 2024 to Mar 2025, hosted by Prof. [Shankar Bhamidi](https://shankarbhamidi.web.unc.edu).